Ziya-As/PostgreSQL/postgreSQL.md

 );
 ```

-A composite type is a list of field names and their data types.
 PostgreSQL allows you to use composite types in the same way as simple types.
 Here we create a table that includes a column with a composite type:

 ```sql
 CREATE TABLE shipments (